Frequently Asked Questions

 During the initial call:

-• TGLN will collect demographic information and ask baseline questions to determine if there is the opportunity to donate tissue
+• Ontario Health (TGLN) will collect demographic information and ask baseline questions to determine if there is the opportunity to donate tissue

 • A TGLN number will be provided to document in the medical chart